 However, given the large number of legislative instruments examined, the scrutiny reports do not list each of the legislative instruments examined in the relevant period, but only those which raise human rights concerns.
-The comprehensive record of all instruments examined by the committee in a relevant period is contained in the Journals of the Senate.
+The comprehensive record of all instruments examined by the committee in a relevant period is contained on the Federal Register of Legislation.

 The committee undertakes its review of legislation as a technical inquiry relating to Australia's international human rights obligations.
 The committee does not consider the broader policy merits of legislation.
 The committee emphasises the importance of establishing and maintaining an effective dialogue between the committee and legislation proponents that contributes to the broader respect for and recognition of human rights in Australia.

 The committee's scrutiny reports primarily focus on legislation which raises human rights concerns, having regard to the information provided by the legislation proponent in the explanatory memorandum and statement of compatibility.

 Parliamentarians, interested groups and other stakeholders who wish to bring matters to the committee’s attention that are relevant to its functions under the Act are invited to do so.
 Noting the short timeframes in which the committee completes its assessments of bills and legislative instruments, any comments on legislation should be provided as soon as possible to ensure that they can be considered by the committee.

 The committee’s scrutiny reports can be accessed on the Scrutiny reports page.